 “My husband and I,” she said, “make it a point to talk to each other every day for at least an hour.
 We tell each other everything.
 We don’t spare any details.
 Sometimes our conversations are intense.
 It is really quite wonderful.”
 Their communication was genuinely stellar to observe.
 Mimi spent six months with her husband abroad and six months back at home.

-A relationship with 3 partners was quite novel for me to understand in one go.
+A relationship with 3 partners was quite novel for me to understand in just one sitting.
 Mimi cleared things up with her usual grace and clear line of reasoning.
 Her take on poly relationship stories was very intriguing.

 The dynamics of polyamorous marriage stories